 - Rub the stain together to soak in the stain remover.

-- Let the piece of clothing stand for 5 minutes so the stain remover starts to break up the stain in the fibers.
+- Let the piece of clothing stand for five minutes so the stain remover starts to break up the stain in the fibers.

 - Wash the garment normally.
 Be sure to check the clothing completely before drying it just to make sure the stain is really gone.

-- OxiClean is fantastic for tons of stains on your laundry and water washable upholstery.
-It's a little miraculous, even.
-Give it a try on any stain and you won't be disappointed.
+OxiClean is fantastic for tons of stains on your laundry and water washable upholstery.

-- Do not use OxiClean on wool, wool blends, silk, leather, and dry clean only fabrics.
+OxiClean cannot be used safely on wool, wool blends, silk, leather, and dry clean only fabrics.

 Putting OxiClean to the Test